There's no doubt that the Rocky Mountains are a mecca…

-We’ve seen ferocious dinosaurs in the movies, but it’s hard to picture them actually walking around in Canada.
+We’ve seen ferocious dinosaurs in the movies, but it’s hard to picture them actually walking along the dinosaur trail in Alberta.

 The picture becomes more vivid when you drive the 48 kilometre Dinosaur Trail, from Drumheller, Alberta.
 Some 75 million years ago, Eastern Alberta was teeming with dinosaurs.
 At the time, lush subtropical forests covered the land, and large reptiles flew above it.